fufuok/utils/xid/README.md

 - 3-byte counter, starting with a random value.

 The binary representation of the id is compatible with Mongo 12 bytes Object IDs.
-The string representation is using base32 hex (w/o padding) for better space efficiency when stored in that form (20 bytes).
+The string representation is using [base32hex](https://datatracker.ietf.org/doc/html/rfc4648#page-10) (w/o padding) for better space efficiency when stored in that form (20 bytes).
 The hex variant of base32 is used to retain the sortable property of the id.